 The Invesco QQQ TrustSM, Series 1 is a unit investment trust that issues securities called "trust units" or "units."
-The QQQ is organized under New York law and is governed by a standard terms and conditions of trust between The Bank of New York Mellon (the "Trustee") and NASDAQ Global Funds, the predecessor sponsor to Invesco Capital Management (the "Sponsor"), dated and executed as of March 1, 1999, as amended (the "Trust and Conditions").
-The Trustee and the Sponsor are also sponsors to a trust indenture agreement of the Trust dated as of March 4, 1999, as amended (the "Trust Agreement").
+The QQQ is organized under New York law and is governed by a standard terms and conditions of trust between The Bank of New York Mellon (the "Trustee") and NASDAQ Global Funds, the predecessor sponsor to Invesco Capital Management (the "Sponsor"), dated and executed as of March 1, 1999, as amended (the "Trust added as of March 4, 1999, as amended (the "Trust Agreement").
 The QQQ is an investment company registered under the Investment Company Act of 1940, as amended.
 The QQQ commenced operations on March 4, 1999.
 The units of the Invesco QQQ TrustSM, Series 1 trade on the NASDAQ Stock Market under the symbol "QQQ."

-A trust unit represents an undivided ownership interest in a portfolio consisting of all of the common stocks of the QQQ's underlying index, the Nasdaq-100® Index.
-The QQQ intends to provide investment results that, before fees and expenses, generally correspond to the price and yield performance of the Nasdaq-100® Index.
+A trust unit represents an undivided ownership interest in a portfolio consisting of all of the common stocks of the QQQ's underlying index, the Nasdaq-100[®] Index.
+The QQQ intends to provide investment results that, before fees and expenses, generally correspond to the price and yield performance of the Nasdaq-100[®] Index.
 The expenses of the QQQ are accrued daily and reflected in the net asset value of the QQQ.
 After reflecting waivers (including earnings credits as a result of uninvested cash balances of the QQQ), the QQQ currently is accruing ordinary operating expenses at an annual rate of 0.20%.